Home » Departments » Police » Police FAQ

 You can call the Manchester District Court.
 They also are part of our team.
 They are the Domestic Violence Project.
 Their number is (603) 628-6379 or 6381.
 You can ask to speak with an advocate about your case and tell that person your concern.

-My significant other was arrested and I took out a Protective order but, now he/she is calling/writing me from jail.
+My significant other was arrested, and I took out a Protective order, but now he/she is calling/writing me from jail.
 What can I do?

 You can call the Police and make a report of "Violation of a Protective Order."
 Make sure to write down dates, times and locations so that the Officer will have all the details.